wiseman-timelord/DownLord/README.md

 - Re-visiting 2025/02/05 - Fixed huggingface links, overhauled and upgraded, elsewhere, the pre-release versions are up, they are buggy. currently testing, fixing and improving see preview.

 ## Description
 DownLord is a streamlined tool designed for downloading large and important files, such as language models, especially on unreliable connections.
-It offers a customizable options menu with persistent settings, supports download resumption, and automatically maintains a history, removing items from its list when manually deleted from the folder.
-Unlike browser-based downloads, DownLord ensures that users don't return hours later to find incomplete downloads or accidentally cancel from unresponsive resume action.
-It's tailored for substantial downloads, where, the browser may fail and lfs produce little/no information.
+It offers a customizable options menu with persistent settings, supports download resumption, and automatically maintains 9 slots, removing items from its list when manually moved from the downloads folder to its intended folder.
+Unlike browser-based downloads, DownLord ensures that dpwnloads continue until they are done.
+It's tailored for substantial downloads, where, the browser may fail due to connecting on a bad line, and lfs would otherwise produce little/no information, such as ETA.
+The downloads are registered in up to 9 slots, when the downloads are complete, they appear in the downloads folder, and the user may move them to their intended destination.
+The program remembers the url, so as for the user to be able to continue incomplete downloads, resuming where possible.
+Its intended to be the best method of downloading GGUF files from Huggingface, other download options will have limited testing.

 ### Preview
 - Launcher is downloading compitently...